Andy1iang/Localization-Automator/README.md

 bundler-for-translation is a python script with 3 functionalities
 1. Export all resx files of a certain language
 2. Import language files of a langauge (from zip file)
-3. Updating language (resx) files and adding missing data (export & import functionalities)
+3. Updating language (resx) files and adding missing data (export & import functionalities are separate)

 <b>*Before running this script, make sure it is located in the SpiraTeam/Design/Localization directory<br>
 *If the importing feature will be used, make sure the zip files are also located in the SpiraTeam/Design/Localization directory<br>